Prath33sh/BloomFilter/README.md

 # BloomFilter
-A C# implementation of BloomFilter
+A C# implementation of BloomFilter.

 To know more about BloomFilters read the Wikipedia article: https://en.wikipedia.org/wiki/Bloom_filter

 # About this implementation